Seeding successfully

 When seeding bare areas on croquet lawns, it is important not to disturb the level by creating bumps.
 This method ensures a good germination and no bumps.

 The first stage is to apply the seed.
 Then cover this with seeding compost to a depth of around 8mm.
-That is all you need to do - don't rake or disrupt the existing surface, just sprinkle the seed and cover with seeding compost.
-The seeding compost won't create bumps because it is totally organic and will disappear in the profile as it is consumed by micro-organisms.
+That is all you need to do - don't rake or disrupt the existing surface, just sprinkle the seed and cover with compost.
+The compost won't create bumps because it is totally organic and will disappear in the profile as it is consumed by micro-organisms.
 If you are seeding during the playing season it is best to mix top dressing with the compost to give it some body so that it stays in place when balls roll over it.

-The key to good germination is to keep the seed moist (not wet).
-The seeding compost that I supply is very unusual because, unlike other composts, it retains water very efficiently.
-So watering once a day is sufficient to ensure a good germination - twice a day is better but unless the weather is exceptionally hot it probably isn't necessary.
+Watering once a day is sufficient to ensure a good germination - twice a day is better but unless the weather is exceptionally hot it probably isn't necessary.
 In growing weather you can expect germination in 5 to 6 days and you will probably have to start trimming the grass after 10 to 14 days.

 You can seed directly on top of dead moss or, if you prefer, rake the moss out then seed.
 Seeded areas can be sprayed with Soluble Iron, it won't affect germination or establishment of seedlings.